Xalapa De Enriquez Veracruz, Mexico Travel Guide

 Limited but growing number of establishments offering modern Mexican or international fusion, specifically in The Ánimas.

-Abundant options offering traditional Veracruz and Mexican dishes, as well as some international cuisine.
+Abundant options offering traditional Veracruz and Mexican dishes, and also some international cuisine.

-Explore local markets like Mercado San José and Mercado La Rotonda for low-price and authentic street food.
+Explore neighborhood markets like Mercado San José and Mercado La Rotonda for low-cost and authentic street food.

 Often appears during special occasions or holidays, a rich and complex sauce.